chirags14/hhr-recruiting-service/README.md

 user has to be able to track the number of applications. status change triggers a notification (*)

+### Implementation
+This is service using https://projects.spring.io/spring-boot, using Maven for compiling and building the application.This service uses H2 in memory database for processing offers and applications.
+Used Spring Data JPA repository for backend operations with H2.
+For change in any application status this application monitors that using HRRecruitingAppStatusEventListner and log (*) in output.

 ### List of API's